Security guard shoots intruder at Fox station in Washington, D.C.

 Breaking News Emails

-The incident happened a little after 3 p.m.
-ET at WTTG-TV's building in the Friendship Heights neighborhood.
+The incident happened a little after 3 p.m. at WTTG-TV's building in the Friendship Heights neighborhood.

-The 38-year-old man got past at least one set of glass doors that normally require an ID to swipe through, the station said.
+The 38-year-old man got past at least one set of glass doors that usually require an ID to swipe through, the station said.

-The security guard first used pepper spray, but then fired her weapon when the spray didn't slow him down, police said.
+The security guard first used pepper spray, but then she fired her weapon when the spray didn't slow the man down, police said.
 The intruder was shot once in the chest.

-"He forced his way in by kicking in the door and the shooting happened in the lobby area of the station," Metro police Cmdr.
-Melvin Gresham said, who added the man was not armed.
+"He forced his way in by kicking in the door, and the shooting happened in the lobby area of the station," Washington police Cmdr.
+Melvin Gresham said, adding that the man wasn't armed.

-As the man was wheeled into an ambulance, he appeared conscious and was moving his arms, footage showed.
-He was listed in stable condition at George Washington University Hospital.
+As the man was wheeled into an ambulance, he appeared conscious and was moving his arms, video showed.
+He was listed as stable at George Washington University Hospital.

 Gresham called the suspect "stable, alert and conscious" and said investigators were trying to reach his family.

+The suspect has made previous threats against Fox News, as well as law enforcement, and was known to both Fox News executives and local police, according to WTTG.
+However, it was still unclear whether the threats were aimed at the Fox News network or the affiliate specifically, they said.

-Reporter Lindsay Watts said she had just pulled into work when colleagues in the parking lot told her there had been a shooting.
+WTTG reporter Lindsay Watts said she had just pulled into work when colleagues in the parking lot told her that there had been a shooting.

 "It's very surreal covering something like this outside our workplace," Watts said.